Naruto Tier List: All Canon Arcs Ranked

 Birth of the Ten-Tails Jinchuriki

 Even though Sakura has been a letdown throughout this series, I must say that I was amazed by the urgent care she offered Naruto when Kurama was removed from him.
 She dug into his side and through his ribs to manually pump his heart.
+She had to concentrate on performing CPR to get air into his lungs the entire time.
+To stave off Madara, Kishimoto got out the main guns and had Guy make a brave sacrifice.
+That required utilizing the dramatic pause’s full potential—gate eight.

 The rumored eighth gate that has been hinted at during Part One.
 The rumored eighth gate was supposed to give people powers beyond the Kage.
 The rumored eighth gate was meant to thank readers for their patience.
 While the nature of his earlier attacks didn’t strike a chord because they were yet another illustration of how a significant attack equates to some variation of lasers and long-range strikes, once he started getting tight and warping space and slamming Madara’s torso in, it became more apparent what kind of threat he posed.